Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 Twelve Self-Care tips from one Homeschool Mama to another:

 Yoga.
 Where meditation helps me attend to what’s happening in my interior, yoga helps me notice what’s happening in my body.
 In certain circles, there’s a stigma attached to yoga that keeps people from trying it.
 Poor yoga, so misunderstood.
 The powerful anti-inflammatory-like effects that yoga provides is worth the effort.
+There’s also Trauma-Sensitive Yoga for those who are hoping to conquer their past traumas.

 Treats.
 A glass of wine prepping dinner on a weekend evening, listening to a cooking show, enlisting kids in food prep with their ‘glass of bubbly Fresca’, is a lovely way to start the weekend.
 Or a cup of tea with Pinterest for five minutes before the afternoon routine.
 A roaring fire and a stack of books while kids play Lego at your feet?
 Assuming you have a fireplace.